How We Got Started

-The women are building their own small businesses with help from PeaceQuilts.
-Our non-profit organization provides support to set up workspaces with sewing machines, worktables, chairs, sewing equipment and supplies; trains members to develop business skills, computer literacy, inventory controls, and other critical skills; mentors them in design and fashion trends, as well as provides assistance with marketing, logistics and technical support.
+The women of the PeaceQuilts' consortium are building their own small businesses with help from the PeaceQuilts non-profit organization.
+It provides support to set up workspaces with sewing machines, worktables, furnishings, sewing equipment and supplies; trains members to develop business skills, computer literacy, inventory controls, and other critical skills; mentors them in design and fashion trends, as well as provides assistance with marketing, logistics and technical support.

 Just a job?
 Far from it!
 A safe, supportive work environment.
 A living wage.
 A chance to express your creativity and explore new talents.
 In some places, like Haiti, it is all too rare - especially for women.
 But with a job, one woman can do so much: feed and shelter her parents, siblings, uncles and aunts, send her children to school, and be a powerful agent for community development.